Sue Klebold: Early life

+Columbine High School massacre

+On April 20, 1999, Klebold's second son, Dylan, would go on to murder 14 people and injure 21 others in the Columbine High School massacre alongside Eric Harris before committing suicide in the school library.

-After the murders at Columbine, the Klebold family issued a statement through their attorney, expressing condolences to the victims families, and in May 1999, she wrote personal letters to both the families of those killed and survivors who were injured, expressing similar sentiments.
-The Klebold family initially refused to believe Dylan's involvement in the massacre, but in an interview with Andrew Solomon, Sue Klebold stated that "seeing those videos was as traumatic as the original event [...]
+After the massacre, the Klebold family issued a statement through their attorney, expressing condolences to the victims' families, and in May 1999, she wrote personal letters to both the families of those killed and survivors who were injured, expressing similar sentiments.

+The Klebold family initially refused to believe Dylan's involvement in the massacre, but in an interview with Andrew Solomon, Klebold stated that "seeing those videos was as traumatic as the original event.
 Everything I had refused to believe was true.
 Dylan was a willing participant and the massacre was not a spontaneous impulse."
 Investigators later concluded that Dylan had had depression and suicidal ideation for about two years, although his parents did not find these details until one year after the killings.

 In April 2001, the Klebold parents, along with those of Dylan's accomplice Eric Harris, settled a lawsuit with the families of the victims for $1.6 million.
-After the lawsuits, Klebold's parents met with several of the victims' families.
+After the lawsuits, Sue and Tom Klebold met with several of the victims' families.
 In July 2003, both the Klebold and Harris families testified under oath; their testimonies are sealed until the year 2027 under the National Archives and Records Administration.

-In 2001, Sue Klebold was diagnosed with breast cancer, from which she is now in remission.
-Later on, she had post traumatic stress disorder and panic attacks.

-In 2014, Sue and Thomas Klebold divorced after 43 years of marriage, citing differences in how they dealt with grief and that they did not have any common points of view on what had happened.

-The Klebold parents avoided the press for the five years that followed the massacre on their attorney's advice, saying they feared they would be misinterpreted, and that they had received death threats.
+On the advice of their attorney, the Klebold parents avoided the press for the five years that followed the massacre, saying they feared they would be misinterpreted, and that they had received death threats.
 They broke their silence in 2004, speaking to The New York Times and later on for Andrew Solomon's book Far From The Tree.
 In the latter, she was quoted as saying, "I know it would have been better for the world if Dylan had never been born.
 But I believe it would not have been better for me."

 In 2009, Klebold wrote for Oprah Winfrey's O Magazine, where she repeated that she had no idea that Dylan had been depressed and having suicidal thoughts.
 Columnist Mike Littwin criticized the essay in an opinion piece in the Denver Post; Littwin said that Klebold's account, while "eloquent", revealed little about Dylan, his and Harris' victims, or the rest of the Klebold family.
+Klebold also spoke of her connections with the family of Eric Harris, saying she contacts them "occasionally", adding that "no one should ever perceive their silence to be indifference" as it is "too difficult to make themselves public."
+She has also stated that she understands her son's murder–suicide in a different way now, saying that "coming to understand Dylan's death as a suicide opened the door to a new way of thinking for me about everything he had done," adding that, "whatever else he had intended, Dylan had gone to the school to die."